4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 From the CodeBuild console, trigger the job named by your environment and the master branch will be built and pushed to your ECR.

-Note that once Foursight is online you can trigger new builds of al CodeBuild jobs from the ``Trigger CodeBuild Run`` check.
+Note that once Foursight is online you can trigger new builds of all CodeBuild jobs from the ``Trigger CodeBuild Run`` check.